henix/slt2/README.md

 # slt2

 slt2 is a Lua template processor.
+Similar to php or jsp, you can embed lua code directly.

 ## Example